 Do I qualify for Help to Buy?

 I've no idea...
-Go find out yourself you lazy fuck.
+Go find out yourself!
 You can go here to check out the eligibility requirements;https://www.helptobuy.gov.uk/

 But your main options are;Help to Buy ISAHelp to Buy: Equity LoanHelp to Buy: Shared Ownership